LoyolaChicagoBooks/introcs-csharp/source/data/writeline-substitution.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Write a program, ``quotient_format.cs``, that behaves like
-:ref:`QuotientProblem`, but generate the sentence using
+:ref:`QuotientProblem`, but generates the sentence using
 ``Console.WriteLine`` with a format string and no ``+`` operator.